Elaine-904/pythonProject/README.md

 The application provides two main functionalities:

-1. Scraping Data: To scrape data from a URL, simply navigate to `http://localhost:5000/` in your browser.
+1. Scraping Data: To scrape data from a URL
 Enter the URL you want to scrape in the input field and select the output format (CSV, JSON, or TXT) from the dropdown.
 Click on the "Scrape" button to start scraping.
 The scraped data will be exported to a file with the chosen format and downloaded to your computer.

-2. Importing Excel Files: To import an Excel file and convert it to JSON, navigate to `http://localhost:5000/import` in your browser.
-Click on the "Choose File" button and select the Excel file you want to import.
+2. Importing Excel Files: To import an Excel file and convert it to JSON Click on the "Choose File" button and select the Excel file you want to import.
 Click on the "Upload" button to start the import process.
 The Excel file will be converted to JSON and downloaded to your computer.

 Contributing
 ------------